In This Page:

 The procedure typically lasts for 30 to 45 minutes, but the duration varies depending on the structure being examined.

 You may have been instructed to arrive with a full bladder.

 The benefits of Pelvic Ultrasound:

-- Ultrasound images are shown in real-time as they happen
+- Ultrasound images are shown in real-time

 - The structure and movement of the body's internal organs, as well as blood flowing through blood vessels are able to be seen and recorded

 - No ionizing radiation is used for this procedure